Practitioner Level • Applied Structuring

 Will I get a certificate, and can I add it to LinkedIn?

 Yes.
-After completing the course requirements, you’ll receive a digital certificate you can add to your LinkedIn profile, résumé, or professional portfolio.
+After completing the course requirements, you’ll receive a digital certificate for Certified Practitioner in Lending Instruments & Structuring that you can add to LinkedIn, your résumé, or a professional portfolio.

-Can this help with real work like credit appraisal, policy, or program design?
+Can this help with real work like credit appraisal, program design, or reporting?

-It’s especially useful if you’re working on sustainability-linked structures, green lending programs, or ESG-aligned credit policies.
+It’s especially valuable if you’re working with green lending programs or sustainability-linked structures.

 Can my company enroll a team or request a customised version?

 Yes.
-Organisations often enroll credit, risk, ESG, and product teams together to build shared language and consistent evaluation approaches.
+Teams across credit, risk, product, treasury, and ESG often enroll together to build shared execution capability and consistent evaluation approaches.

-For group enrollments or custom programs, contact us for options.
+For group enrollments or custom programs, contact us for available options.